dapperlabs/dapper-supported-transactions/metadata_script/README.md

-# Open Pack
+# Metadata Script

-This transcation opens an on-chain pack, revealing its contents and placing them into the account's NFT collection.
+Every purchase transaction for the Dapper Wallet requires a metadata script.
+This script is used to display the NFT being purchased to the buyer during the checkout flow.
+Arguments passed to this metadata script should be a subset of the arguments passed to the associated purchase transaction.

-## Transaction Arguments
+## Script Arguments

-`revealID: UInt64` is the ID of the pack NFT to reveal.

-## Transaction Authorizers

-`owner` is the Dapper user's account.
-This is the account that owns the pack that is to be opened.
-Dapper will provide this signature.
+Arguments passed to this metadata script should be a subset of the arguments passed to the associated purchase transaction.
+We strongly recommend that the argument ordering should be identical to that of the transaction.

+Typical transaction like one shared here uses metadata view implementation to extract the metadata info and return that to the script caller.